Rothko Chapel: History

+In July 2024, the Rothko Chapel suffered extensive damage from stormwater during Hurricane Beryl.
+Three of Rothko's murals were damaged, along with the chapel's ceiling and walls.
+The chapel was closed in August 2024 for renovations and restoration.
+The building reopened in December 2024 after reparative work was completed.

 Architecture

 The chapel is an irregular octagonal brick building with gray or rose stucco walls and a skylight.
 It serves as a place of meditation as well as a meeting hall and is furnished with eight simple, moveable benches for meditative seating; more are provided to accommodate the audience for special events.
 Holy books from several religions are available.

 As renovated in 2020 by Architecture Research Office and George Sexton Associates, the louvered skylight diffuser consists of 280 reflective aluminum blades that are individually angled and spaced to ensure an even distribution of light onto the paintings along the perimeter walls.

 Works of art

 The chapel is associated with several works of art other than the building itself, in the fields of painting, sculpture, and music.

 Paintings

 Fourteen of Rothko's paintings are displayed in the chapel.
 Three walls display triptychs, while the other five walls display single paintings.
 Beginning in 1964, Rothko began painting a series of black paintings, which incorporated other dark hues and texture effects.
-A typical question raised by visitors viewing the massive black canvases which adorn the walls of the chapel includes some variant of: "Where are the paintings?"

 The de Menils offered Rothko a commission for the chapel in 1964.
 From the fall of 1964 through the spring of 1967, he painted the fourteen large paintings and four alternates, which incorporated many of the characteristics of the earlier 1964 black paintings.